Blog Detail

 The undergraduate (UG) programmes for advertising include a Bachelor of Arts in Advertising and Public Relations.
 The postgraduate courses include a Master of Arts in Advertising and Public Relations, an MBA in Public Relations and a PGDM in Public Relations.

 The UG programmes for publicity include a Bachelor of Science (B.Sc) in Media and Communication and a Bachelor of Arts (B.A) in Journalism and Mass Communication.
-The PG programmes include a Master of Science (M.Sc) in Media and Communication and a Master of Arts (B.A) in Journalism and Mass Communication:
+The PG programmes include a Master of Science (M.Sc) in Media and Communication and a Master of Arts (M.A) in Journalism and Mass Communication:

 While often used interchangeably, these two fields possess distinct intricacies that shape their respective courses of study.
 A degree in advertising and a degree in publicity offer unique curricula that are designed to cultivate specialised skills and knowledge.
 While advertising focuses on creating targeted persuasive messages, publicity delves into strategic communication, media relations, and enhancing brand reputation.